Human Kinetics Department

 Child Growth & Development

 This course covers the physical growth, maturation, and development in children.
-The implications of changes in structure and function related to children’s physical growth will be applied to physical education, physical activity, and physical fitness.
-This course is not eligible to fulfill the 400-level HKIN elective requirements for students completing a major or honours in kinesiology.
-Prerequisites: HKIN 151/152 or BIOL 251/252; HKIN 265 or 365.
+The implications of changes in structure and function related to children’s physical growth will be applied to physical education, physical activity, physical fitness, and sport.
+This course is not eligible to fulfil the 400-level HKIN elective requirements for students completing a major or honours in kinesiology.
+Restricted to upper year students.
+Prerequisites: HKIN 161/162 or HKIN 151/152 or BIOL 251/252; HKIN 265 or 365.
 Three credits and lab.
-Service learning option.
+Service-learning option.

 Health Education

-This course introduces the basic concepts and topics associated with physical and mental health specific to children and their health education.
-Emphasis will be placed upon the application of these concepts to the promotion of health in the school system and more broadly in the community.
+This course introduces key physical and mental health components in a health education context for school-aged children.
+Emphasis is placed upon the application of these concepts to health promotion in schools, at home, and more broadly in the community.
 This course is not eligible to fulfil the 400-level HKIN elective requirements for students completing a major or honours in kinesiology.
-Service learning option.
+Restricted to upper year students.
+Service-learning option.
 Three credits.

 Sport & Identity

-This course explores the intersection of sport with socio-cultural identities and their connection to systems of oppression and liberation.
-Using seminars, lectures, readings, and films, students will study how various social identities are shaped by, and shape, sport.
-Students will also explore the complex historical foundation of these identities, as well as the ways they intersect to produce unique sporting experiences, opening up spaces both for empowerment and disempowerment.
+This seminar explores the intersection of sport with socio-cultural identities as well as systems of oppression and liberation.
+Through discussions, films, presentations, and reflections, students will unpack how various social identities shape and are shaped by sport.
+Students will engage with sport as a medium for making culture and power legible and thus transformable.
 Credit will be granted for only one of HKIN 431 or HKIN 471 (2017-2018).
 Prerequisite: HKIN 264 or 332 or 352.
 Three credits.

 Modern Olympic Games